Diploma Policy

 2. Comprehensive Selection

-(Activity Evaluation Category) Candidates will be assessed based on outstanding efforts and achievements in extracurricular activities, with an emphasis on independence, diversity, and cooperation.
+[Activity-Based Evaluation] Students will be evaluated based on their outstanding efforts and achievements in extracurricular activities, emphasizing "proactiveness, diversity, and collaboration."

-(Activity Evaluation Category) Candidates will be assessed based on outstanding efforts and achievements in extracurricular activities, with an emphasis on independence, diversity, and cooperation.
+[Activity-Based Evaluation] Students will be evaluated based on their outstanding efforts and achievements in extracurricular activities, emphasizing "proactiveness, diversity, and collaboration."

 3. General Selection